NexPlayer/Android-SDK/advanced.md

 getContentInfoInt

-#### native int getContentInfoInt(int info\_index)
+#### Native int getContentInfoInt (int info\_index)

 Retrieves the specified content information item.

 In most cases, this is equivalent to calling getContentInfo and accessing an individual field in the return value.

 However, there are a few items that are only available through this method, and for items available through both methods, this one may be more efficient in certain cases.
-SeegetContentInfofor more information.
+See getContentInfo for more information.

 Certain fields (such as the list of tracks) are only available through the full structure, and certain fields (such as frames displayed per second) are only available here.